NAIS-Net: Stable Deep Networks from Non-Autonomous Differential Equations: Introduction

 This paper introduces a novel network architecture, called the \emph{``Non-Autonomous Input-Output Stable Network''} (NAIS-Net), that is derived from a dynamical system that is both time-invariant (weights are shared) and non-autonomous.\footnote{The DenseNet architecture~\cite{lang1988,huang2017densely} is non-autonomous, but time-varying.} NAIS-Net is a general residual architecture where a block (see figure~\ref{fig:nudenet}) is the unrolling of a time-invariant system, and non-autonomy is implemented by having the external input applied to each of the unrolled processing stages in the block through skip connections.
 ResNets are similar to NAIS-Net except that ResNets are time-varying and only receive the external input at the first layer of the block.

-With this design, we can derive sufficient conditions under which the network exhibits input-dependent equilibria that are globally asymptotically stable for every initial condition.
-More specifically, in section~\ref{sec:nonautonomousResNet}, we prove that with $tanh$ activations, NAIS-Net has exactly one input-dependent equilibrium, while with ReLU activations it has multiple stable equilibria per input pattern.
+With this design, we can derive sufficient conditions under which the network exhibits well behaved trajectories for every initial condition.
+More specifically, in section~\ref{sec:nonautonomousResNet}, we prove that with $tanh$ activations, NAIS-Net has exactly one input-dependent equilibrium, while ReLU activations lead to incrementally stable trajectories per input pattern.
 Moreover, the NAIS-Net architecture allows not only the internal stability of the system to be analyzed but, more importantly, the input-output stability --- the difference between the representations generated by two different inputs belonging to a bounded set will also be bounded at each stage of the unrolling.\footnote{In the supplementary material, we also show that these results hold both for shared and unshared weights.}

 In section~\ref{sec:implementation}, we provide an efficient implementation that enforces the stability conditions for both fully-connected and convolutional layers in the stochastic optimization setting.
 These implementations are compared experimentally with ResNets on both CIFAR-10 and CIFAR-100 datasets, in section~\ref{sec:experiments}, showing that NAIS-Nets achieve comparable classification accuracy with a much better \emph{generalization gap}.
 NAIS-Nets can also be 10 to 20 times deeper than the original ResNet without increasing the total number of network parameters, and, by stacking several stable NAIS-Net blocks, models that implement pattern-dependent processing depth can be trained without requiring any normalization at each step (except when there is a change in layer dimensionality, to speed up training).